-Staying raw is very easy for me.
-It was definitely hard to transition to this lifestyle, but it’s very easy to maintain.
+It was hard to transition to eating raw, but it’s been easy to maintain.
 It doesn’t require any special level of discipline to keep eating 100% raw, certainly not with months of success behind me.
-It feels totally normal to me now.
-It would take a major force to knock me off this path.
-It’s easier for me to stay raw than to try to go back to cooked.
+It feels normal to me now.

 My tastes buds have shifted since I started on this path.
 I especially love the taste of greens.
 It’s hard for me to go more than 24 hours without a big salad.
 I love the juicy tenderness and subtle taste varieties of different greens.